xan1000/BolgerUtils/BolgerUtils.TimeZoneConverter/Readme.md

 # Remarks

-The static methods of the **Utils** class are all overloaded to use a timezone either by directly passing the timezone by a TimeZoneInfo instance, by a timezone's system name or via the **SystemTimeZoneInfoID** enum.
+The static methods of the **Utils** class are all overloaded to use a timezone either by directly passing the timezone as a TimeZoneInfo instance, by a timezone's system name or via the **SystemTimeZoneInfoID** enum.

 Note the default timezone is set globally and once set cannot be changed to another timezone - using the default timezone is intended for scenarios in which only a single target timezone is required.
 Attempting to perform an operation that involves the default timezone when the default timezone has not been set results in an InvalidOperationException being thrown.